| Troops

 luxury vehicle which stopped only after police opened

+fire on the vehicle.
 Police sources said one of the suspects injured in

 the shooting was admitted to the National Hospital,